^

 Choroidal changes

-Changes in the choroid are rare, but can occur as a result of acute hypertensive crises in young (accelerated hypertension).
+Choroidal changes are rare, but may occur as a result of acute hypertensive crises in young people (accelerated hypertension).

-• Elschnig spots are small, dark, surrounded by yellow halos (halo), representing areas of local choroid infarction.
+• Elschnig spots are small, dark, surrounded by yellow halos, representing areas of local choroidal infarction.

-• The Siegrist bands are flaky particles along the choroidal vessels, which are indicators of fibrinoid necrosis associated with malignant hypertension.
+• Siegrist bands are flocculent particles along the choroidal vessels and are indicators of fibrinoid necrosis associated with malignant hypertension.

-• Exudative retinal detachment - sometimes bilateral, may occur with acute and severe hypertension, associated, for example, with pregnancy toxemia.
+• Exudative retinal detachment - sometimes bilateral, may appear with acute and severe hyperthermia associated, for example, with toxicosis of pregnancy.

-• Degree 1.
-Minor enlargement of arteriolar light reflex, moderate generalized thinning of arterioles, especially small branches, and "disappearance" of veins.
+• Grade 1.
+Slight widening of the arteriolar light reflex, moderate generalized thinning of the arterioles, especially small branches, and “disappearance” of the veins.

-• Degree 2.
-Obvious expansion of the arteriolar light reflex and change in the course of veins in the arteriovenous crosshairs (Salus marker).
+• Grade 2.
+Obvious widening of the arteriolar light reflex and change in the course of the veins in the area of arteriovenous crossings (Salus sign).

-• Degree 3.
-The sign of the "copper wire" of the arterioles, the fullness of the veins distal to the arteriovenous crosshair (Bonnet sign), the narrowing of the veins before and after the LV crosshair (Gunn sign) and the venipuncture at right angles.
+• Grade 3.
+Copper wire sign of arterioles, plethora of veins distal to the arteriovenous crossing (Bonnet's sign), narrowing of veins before and after the PV crossing (Gunn's sign) and branching of veins at right angles.

-Concomitant diseases of the eye and complications of hypertension
+Concomitant eye diseases and complications in arterial hypertension

 • Occlusion of retinal arterioles.